puppetlabs/puppet-docs/source/guides/style_guide.markdown

     }
 {% endhighlight %}

-In the event you cannot avoid inheritance then rhe following example may be used:
+In the event you cannot avoid inheritance then the following example may be used:

 {% highlight ruby %}
     class ssh {